BOOK ONLINE!! - CLICK HERE

 YELLOWTAIL DEMOISELLE

 These little fish might look similarly to our Dory fish but they are at their full size!
 While they are generally considered peaceful for a damselfish, they are not shy.
 If you put your hand in their tank, they may nip at you to protect their territory!
-They normally grow to approx. 2-3 inches and can live up to 15 years in captivity
+They normally grow to approx. 2-3 inches and can live up to 15 years in captivity.
+He is named after his bright yellow tail.
+Fluorescein is a vivid, fluorescent dye that absorbs blue light and emits an intense yellow-green glow.

 Richard Bauer